tommuhm/coindock-node/README.md

 # Coindock
-Coindock is a cryptocurrency candle-builder service which aims to support all exchanges with all their currency-pairs and any desired candle interval.
-The service builds all it's candles directly from the underlying trades and can therefore provide open-candles for all exchanges and symbols.
+Coindock is a cryptocurrency candle-builder service which aims to support all major exchanges with all their currency-pairs and any desired candle interval.
+The service builds all it's candles directly from the underlying trades and can therefore provide historic and live open-candles for all exchanges and symbols.

 Current supported exchanges: `binance`, `coinbase`, `coinbasepro`, `bitfinex,`, `bitstamp`, `kraken`.